December 30, 2025

 In addition to the 10 provinces, there are 3 Territories in Canada

-• North West Territories
+• ✅North West Territories

-• Nunavut, and
+• ✅Nunavut, and

-• Yukon
+• ✅Yukon

-In total there are 11 Canadian provinces/territories with Provincial Nominee Programs for skilled immigrants.
+In total, there are 11 Canadian provinces/territories with Provincial Nominee Programs for skilled immigrants.

-1) Alberta Immigrant Nominee Program (AINP)
+1) Alberta Advantage Immigration Program (AAIP)

 2) British Columbia PNP

-• Healthcare professionals
+• ✅ Healthcare

 There are also other pathways in the BC PNP (that are not aligned to the Express Entry system) for candidates who want to become permanent residents in British Columbia, Canada.